Max4king/Monopoly-java/README.md

+# Assignment 1 Task no. 4
-# Assignment 1 for Programming Theory
+# for Programming Theory 2023 Autumn Semester
 ### By Ryan Supawarapong

 ## Common requirements: